Built To Innovate

 The Idea Village

-• 97,807 Mentor hours from professional service providers
+• Recorded 97,807 mentor hours from professional service providers.

 Inclusive Innovation

-In the past few years, New Orleans has emerged as a leader in fostering diversity within the tech industry.
-As of 2024, New Orleans is ranked among the top ten cities in the U.S. for women and African Americans in tech jobs per capita, reflecting the city’s growing reputation as a welcoming and collaborative tech hub.
+In recent years, New Orleans has emerged as a leader in advancing diversity within the tech industry, cultivating an inclusive and collaborative innovation ecosystem.
+The city consistently ranks among the top U.S. markets for women and African Americans in tech jobs per capita, reinforcing its reputation as a welcoming tech hub.

 BioDistrict